-Canon 1300D versus Panasonic FZ2000
+Canon 1300D vs Panasonic FZ2000

 The Canon EOS 1300D (called Canon T6 in some regions) and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were officially introduced, respectively, in March 2016 and September 2016.
 The 1300D is a DSLR, while the FZ2000 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (FZ2000) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is notably larger (8 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the FZ2000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ2000 has a lens built in, whereas the 1300D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1300D and their specifications in the Canon EF Lens Catalog.